typescriptlibs/tst/README.md

 * --only [path] : Runs a single test in [source].

-* --verbose     : Prints this help text.
+* --verbose     : Prints test details.

 * --version, -v : Prints the version string.